 What are you 3 favourite pieces on Jouw…?

 The Playful Spoon by Laia Ribas Valls because it triggers you while your mind recognises something known in the abstract shape.
-The Slate Plates by Matthias Dyer, what is there not to love about these plates?
+The Bowls by Nick Weddell, what is there not to love about these bowls?
 The Totora Plates by Eva Burton because of the simplicity and yet playfulness of the pieces.